-The baggage compartment doors of the XLII-45 model provide 407 ft3 (11,53 m3) of storage space (the XLII-40 has 315 ft3 [8,9 m3] of storage capacity).
+The baggage compartment doors of the XLII-45 model provide 407 $\text{ft}^3$ (11,53 m) of storage capacity.
 The compartments can be locked or unlocked by using the exterior compartment key.
 Pull up operating handle to release the latch, and then pull the door open.
 Pressurized cylinders assist the opening and closing of the baggage compartment doors and hold the doors open.